10 Books by Polish Women That Need to Be Translated Right Now

 As with Svetlana Alexievich’s reportage, in this book war is shown not only as a tragic episode in history, but as a living memory, which even after many years puts us on our guard as a danger that could recur.

 Janion, now 90, is a true doyenne of Polish letters.
-An academic, feminist and literary critic, she’s the author of some 20 books analyzing and deconstructing Polish literary history and wider cultural phenomena, for example the vampire myth.
-This book, on real and fictional women combined into Janion’s own “herstory,” seems particularly apt for this list—some of the names she mentions might be unfamiliar to those not au fait with Polish literature, but that makes the feeling of spiritual recognition all the more thrilling.
+An academic, feminist and literary critic, she’s the author of some 20 books analysing and deconstructing Polish literary history and wider cultural phenomena (for example, the vampire myth).
+This book, on real and fictional women combined into Janion’s own ‘herstory', seems particularly apt for this list – some of the names she mentions might be unfamiliar to those not au fait with Polish literature, but that makes the feeling of spiritual recognition all the more thrilling.

 Why translate it?
 According to Ewa Nawrocka (contributed by Marta Dziurosz):

-This novel by Poland’s leading female writer, Olga Tokarczuk, consists of three related stories, where each of the three heroines is from a different generation of the same family.
+This novel by Poland’s leading female writer, Olga Tokarczuk [editor’s note: winner of the Nobel Prize in Literature in 2019], consists of three related stories, where each of the three heroines is from a different generation of the same family.
 In the first, a middle-aged woman called Ida crashes her car in the remote countryside in the dead of winter, and ends up the guest of an old couple at a farm for dying animals, which Ida is mysteriously unable to leave.
 In the second, Ida’s mother reminisces about the compromises she has been forced to make in life, as she waits for help after the death of her husband at their isolated village home, also in deep snow.
-In the third, Ida’s daughter has run away from her failed marriage to an exotic Malaysian island with her eight-year-old son, but despite the contrast in setting, the theme is as before—she meets an enigmatic man who has come to the island to die, and who confronts her with the truth about herself.
+In the third, Ida’s daughter has run away from her failed marriage to an exotic Malaysian island with her eight-year-old son, but despite the contrast in setting, the theme is as before – she meets an enigmatic man who has come to the island to die, and who confronts her with the truth about herself.